Senior Management Team

 Personal Assistant: Lauren Weir

-Mr Barney McNeaney, Director of Mental Health and Disability Services
+Mr Barney McNeany, Director of Mental Health and Disability Services

 Barney is originally from Keady in Co.
 Armagh and now lives in South Down.
 He is married with two grown-up children.
 Following degree and post-graduate education in England, Barney spent 6 years there in Social Work, Probation and Family Therapy posts in Children’s Services and Mental Health.